Little King's Story: Plot

+After building up Alpoko, Corobo is challenged by a neighbouring kingdom, which he defeats and conquers, gaining additional territory and a princess.
+Howser then encourages Corobo to unify the remaining rival kingdoms under his rule, each led by an eccentric king with distinct abilities and themes.
+During this campaign, Corobo encounters Skinny Ray, who warns that the world is approaching destruction, as shown by increasingly severe earthquakes, though his claims are initially ignored.
+After unifying the world and gaining several more princesses, the earthquakes intensify to an apocalyptic scale, prompting Corobo to construct a flying machine in order to discover their cause.
+Shortly before departing, he learns that his kingdom has gone bankrupt and that his companions insist on accompanying him.

-Upon choosing any one of the princesses or Verde (who also loves Corobo) to be with him, the king sets forth into space only to discover that his universe is contained within a box, and that its inhabitants are actually microscopic in size.
-It is then revealed that many of the characters are actually fantasy versions of people the owner of the box knows (Howser being a deceased grandfather turned into a knight and many of the bosses being parodies of various influences throughout this person's life).
-In fact, Little King's Story appears to be a child's diary acted out in the box.
-After facing a nasty group of rats, who are the cause of the tremors, little Corobo discovers himself to be alone while a giant boy awakens and chases him into a corner, only for a light to reveal that the giant is actually Corobo as he was at the beginning of the story.
-The game ends there without telling us whether the entire story was Corobo's dream or if there are two respective Corobos (a miniature king version and a regular boy version), as well as two different worlds.
+Upon choosing one of the princesses or Verde to accompany him, Corobo travels into space and discovers that his universe exists within a box, and that its inhabitants are microscopic in scale.
+It is revealed that many characters represent fantastical versions of people known to the box’s owner, such as Howser, who reflects a deceased grandfather, and several bosses that parody personal influences.
+After confronting a group of rats responsible for the earthquakes, Corobo finds himself alone as a giant boy awakens and pursues him.
+A final reveal shows the giant to be Corobo himself from the beginning of the story, leaving the nature of the world and events deliberately ambiguous.

 Development

-Little King's Story began development under the title "Project O".
-The game was executive produced by Yasuhiro Wada, who is the creator of the Story of Seasons series.
-Wada contracted a developer in Fukuoka to create a new title for the Wii and asked Yoshirou Kimura to sign on as a producer.
-As there was no other staff at that time, Kimura contacted Norikazu Yasunaga to aid in the game's design, Youichi Kawaguchi to direct and Hideo Minaba and Kazuyuki Kurashima to design the characters and monsters respectively.
+Little King's Story began development under the working title "Project O".
+The game was executive produced by Yasuhiro Wada, creator of the Story of Seasons series, who located a development studio in Fukuoka and invited Yoshiro Kimura to serve as producer for the project.
+After joining the project, Kimura found that no director, planner, or character designers had yet been assigned, and he subsequently assembled the core development team, including Norikazu Yasunaga for game design, Youichi Kawaguchi as director, and Hideo Minaba and Kazuyuki Kurashima as character and monster designers, respectively.

 Kimura had previously worked on cult titles such as Moon: Remix RPG Adventure and Chulip, and came up with the concept of Little King's Story.
-Kimura states that his inspiration for the game came from The Little Prince, a storybook he read as child.
+Kimura states that his inspiration for the game came from The Little Prince, a storybook he read as a child.
 His goal the first year in development was to create a real-time strategy game with easy controls, specifically one that used the Wii Remote.

 Little King's Story, as "Project O", was first shown at the Tokyo Game Show in 2007.
 The official website held a "UMA" (Unidentified Mysterious Animal) contest, where people were able to send a sketch of a monster they created.
 The first prize winner would have their "UMA" star as an in-game character, and 99 other winners would have the artwork displayed in the game.
 Six of the creatures that won were "Bruno", "Flummex", "Octoknight", "Pirabbit", "Ninjūn", and "Kabelle".